TheAppleJuice/library_assignment_rest/README.md

    Clean up your code:
 1. Make sure you have no unused imports and commented out code.
 2. Commit and push

+Creating data transfer objects (DTO):
+1. Create LibraryUserDto and BookDto.
+2. Create LoanDto
+3. Unit test and commit.
+Creating the Service layer:
+4. Create one service class for each Entity.
+   a.
+Entity to Dto conversion and Dto to Entity conversion is up to you to handle.
+5. Unit test and commit.